Oral contraceptive pill

-Oral contraceptives, abbreviated OCPs, also known as birth control pills, are medications taken by mouth for the purpose of birth control.
-The introduction of the birth control pill ("the Pill") in 1960 revolutionized the options for contraception, sparking vibrant discussion in the scientific and social science literature and the media.
+Oral contraceptive pills (OCPs), also known as birth control pills, are medications taken by mouth for the purpose of birth control.
+The introduction of the birth control pill ("the pill") in 1960 revolutionized the options for contraception, sparking vibrant discussion in the scientific and social science literature and the media.
 Much attention focused on issues of women's rights, including ethics and personal choice.
 But these medications also introduced new questions about risk.

 Female

 Two types of female oral contraceptive pills, taken once per day, are widely available: